swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 This code is an implementation of the server that we've created in the previous snippet.
 Let's go over the code step-by-step:

-1. We create a task group to manage the lifetime of our server
+1. Create a task group to manage the lifetime of our server
-2. By calling `executeAndClose`, we receive a sequence of incoming clients.
+2. By calling `executeAndClose`, receive a sequence of incoming clients.
 Once this sequence ends, the end of the function is reached and the server is closed.
 3. A for-loop is used to iterate over each new client, allowing us to handle their traffic.
-4. By adding a task to the task group, we can handle many clients in parallel
+4. By adding a task to the task group, this Swift code can handle many clients in parallel
-5. We call `handleClient` to handle the client.
+5. Call `handleClient` to handle the client.
 This will be a separate function that we'll implement in a moment.

 ### Handling a Client